ichesser/GB_octonion_code/README.md

 # Data

-The primary dataset for paper 1 is the canonical Olmsted dataset:
+The primary dataset for paper 1 is the canonical Olmsted dataset (388 grain boundaries):

 Olmsted, David L., Stephen M. Foiles, and Elizabeth A. Holm.
 "Survey of computed grain boundary properties in face-centered cubic metals: I. Grain boundary energy." *Acta Materialia* 57.13 (2009): 3694-3703.